Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-59937 affects go-mail, a comprehensive library for sending mails with Go, versions 0.7.0 and below.
-The vulnerability was discovered and reported by xclow3n on September 25, 2025, and was fixed in version 0.7.1.
-The issue stems from incorrect handling of mail.Address values when sender or recipient addresses are passed to MAIL FROM or RCPT TO commands of the SMTP client (GitHub Advisory).
+CVE-2025-59937 affects go-mail, a comprehensive library for sending mails with Go, in versions 0.7.0 and below.
+The vulnerability was discovered and disclosed on September 29, 2025, and involves incorrect handling of mail.Address values when sender or recipient addresses are passed to SMTP client commands.
+This vulnerability could lead to wrong address routing or ESMTP parameter smuggling (GitHub Advisory).

 Source: This report was generated using AI